peterjheile/pixel2mesh/README.md

 The last main file that I believe you should check out is the p2m_model.py file.
 It contains the cumulation of the entire foward pass of the network.
 That means the logic for unsampling blocks, mutating meshes, and the key logic for the P2M network.

+Lastly, if you do want to try to use some of my checkpoints, download the zip submission on canvas.
+There are checkpoint in there.
+Then travel to the test.py file and scroll down to change the input image filepath and the model checkpoint filepath.
+Note not to change anything as a preliminary pass has to be made to load the model tensors so teh checkpoint can be loaded.